catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 from openstack_odooclient import Client, RecordManagerBase, User, UserManager

 class CustomUser(User):
     custom_field: str
     """Description of the field."""

 class CustomUserManager(RecordManagerBase[CustomUser]):
     env_name = UserManager.env_name
     record_class = CustomUser

 class CustomClient(Client):
     custom_users: CustomUserManager
 ```

-Due to the Odoo Client library using type hints to determine what record classes to use,
+Due to the Odoo Client library using type hints to determine what record
-and the type hints being physically defined in code to allow type analysis tools such as Mypy
+classes to use, and the type hints being physically defined in code to allow
-and Pyright to properly evaluate the source, *existing* references on *existing* record classes
+static analysis tools such as Mypy to properly evaluate the source, *existing*
-cannot be automatically updated to use the custom versions.
+references on *existing* record classes cannot be automatically updated to use
+the custom versions.

-However, it is possible to **cast** a record object of the base type into the custom type
+However, it is possible to **cast** a record object of the base type into the
-using the record class's `from_record_obj` class method.
+custom type using the record class's `from_record_obj` class method.

 ```python
 >>> odoo_client = CustomClient(...)